vijaykpatel/super-bowl-boxes/SETUP.md

 ADMIN_PASSWORD=your-admin-password
 ```

----

 ## Admin Access

 - Admin page is at `/admin?secret=YOUR_SECRET`.
-- You’ll be prompted for the admin password before you can confirm/reject squares.
+- You’ll be prompted for the admin password before confirming or rejecting squares.

----

 ## Data Storage

 - Game state is stored in **Vercel KV** under a single key (`game:state`).
-- Everyone sees the latest state when they open the site.

----
+- The public and admin pages read from the same snapshot.

 ## Quick Start (Local Dev)